d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

          figsize=(6, 3))
 ```

-This looks nice, just as we expected it.
+The one-step predictions look nice, just as we expected.
 Even beyond 604 (`n_train + tau`) observations the estimates still look trustworthy.
 There is just one little problem to this: if we observe data only until time step 604, we cannot hope to receive the ground truth for all future predictions.
 Instead, we need to work our way forward one step at a time:

 $$\begin{aligned}